-Trump Gives His Election Victory Map To Visitors As A Parting Gift
+Trump Actually Gives Out His Electoral College Victory Map As Gifts

 If you're a visitor to the Trump White House and you were expecting to walk away with a gold-plated party favor, then you're going to be sorely disappointed.
 According to a New York Times article, the fixation on the election victory is so real in the White House that Trump offers visitors election victory maps as parting gifts.
 Yes, really.
 The president apparently likes to give away mementos celebrating his proudest moment — or his most nagging insecurity.
 That is a real thing.
 If you visit the White House, you might just walk away with one of those gorgeous electoral college maps that, as Trump apparently hasn't stopped repeating, he won against all odds.